-The homeowner or the general contractor should fill out a Pool Permit Application (PDF) form available at the Building Department or online.
-The licensed electrician and plumber (registered to do work in the city) must sign on to the permit along with information on any equipment to be installed.
-Please refer to the Pool Brochure (PDF) for frequently asked questions.
+The homeowner or the general contractor should fill out a Building Permit Application (PDF) form available at the Building Department or online.
+A licensed electrician and plumber (registered to do work in the city) must pull their own sub trade permits on all projects.

 Placement of Pool

 - A pool shall only be placed on a property as an accessory to a primary structure (house or other occupied building).

 - A pool may be placed no closer than three (3) feet to any property line.
 Traditional building setbacks do not apply to pools at or below grade.

 - No pool or associated underground, private drainage / utilities can be located within a utility easement, unless otherwise permitted by all franchise utility companies.